rumca-js/Django-link-archive/README.md

  - import and export.
 To github.
 For example [Internet domains, users, projects](https://github.com/rumca-js/Internet-Places-Database)
  - Minimal aesthetic.
 Dark mode, custom list displays
  - local data, no algorithms, no advertisements, self-hosted
+ - does not support proxy rotation.
+This is ethical web scraper, it should not spam with requests

 <div align="center">
   <img alt="Django Logo" src="images/django_400.png" width="400px">